 Somehow, some way, you'll get through this.
 And no matter the outcome, you'll be grateful for the gift of time.

 While most oncologists see only a few patients with myeloproliferative disorder in their careers, we see hundreds every month.
 This translates into a remarkable depth of experience and expertise, which we draw upon to give you personalized treatment.

-Myeloproliferative disorder can be challenging to diagnose and treat, often requiring years of follow-up care and treatment.
+Myeloproliferative disorder, or myeloproliferative neoplams, can be challenging to diagnose and treat, often requiring years of follow-up care and treatment.
 At MD Anderson, a team of experts, which may include hematologists, pathologists, advanced practice nurses and physician's assistants, as well as a specially trained support staff, plans your treatment for myeloproliferative disease by drawing upon the very latest advancements and therapies.
 It all begins with precise diagnosis by our specialized pathologists, who use advanced technology and skill to pinpoint the exact disorder.